 In July 2016, UBS launched UNLIMITED, an online portal with curated content that discusses life issues relevant to wealthy millennials and women.
 The company has reported that its content marketing strategy is working.
 Content is being consumed by 35 to 38 year olds and 60% of the readership is women.
 The challenge all wealth management professionals face is well-documented.
-According to a Fidelity Investments study, only 58% of younger millionaires are working with advisors, down from 72% five years ago.
+According to a Fidelity Investments study, only 58% of younger millionaires are working with advisors.
+Five years ago, that number was 72%.

 Develop Relevant Content

-UBS has enlisted photographer Annie Leibovitz, among others, to shed the “alpha male”-focused imagery that has persisted in financial industry advertising.
-They have also partnered with Vice Media, Vanity Fair and Stephen Hawking to create content that speaks to the target audience in their language.
+The financial services industry suffers from “alpha male”-focused imagery.
+So, UBS enlisted photographer Annie Leibovitz, among others, to develop more inclusive portraits.
+Vice Media, Vanity Fair and Stephen Hawking partnered with UBS to create content that speaks to the target audience in their language.
 The company wanted to develop content that spoke to laypersons (read non-finance gurus) about relevant issues while omitting language that requires a finance degree to understand.

 They also developed content that is evergreen so that it can be distributed repeatedly over time through social media.
-With its partners, UBS created short-form videos which are used to lead readers to longer-form content (7-8 minute articles).
-Leadership notes that the longer content is being consumed, despite the fact that 72% of engagement is initiated on mobile.
+With its partners, UBS created short-form videos.
+These videos led readers to longer-form content (7-8 minute articles).
+According to reports, longer content is being consumed, even though 72% of engagement is initiated on mobile.

 Engage Target Markets through Social Media